They volunteered, served, deployed, and retired. They are veterans, patriots, Legionnaires, and Riders.

 “We volunteer, and we want to take care of our brothers and sisters at the 1st TSC,” Gano added.

-Castle also worked in armor and retired as a first sergeant from the Army after serving 23 years.
+Castle also worked in armor and retired as a sergeant first class from the Army after serving 23 years.
 He deployed for Desert Storm and Desert Shield in Saudi Arabia and Iraq and for Operation Enduring Freedom in Afghanistan.

 “One of my most memorable rides was last October when we escorted a service member killed in action back to his home in Indiana,” Castle said.
 “It was about 29 degrees Fahrenheit outside, but 350 Legion Riders from throughout the area escorted the fallen service member,” he added.
 Castle said that the family was overwhelmed with all of the support.